steffenskov/Geoapify.SDK/src/Geoapify.Storage/README.md

         .AddStorageUpdaterService(); // <-- This line is new
 ```

-Do note that you also need to add some form of database for storage, e.g. `Geoapify.MongoDB`.
+Do note that you also need to add some form of database for storage, e.g. [Geoapify.Storage.MongoDB](https://www.nuget.org/packages/Geoapify.Storage.MongoDB).

-And you can supply a `config => { }` argument to `AddStorageUpdaterService()` if you want to customize intervals etc.
+Also you can supply a `config => { }` argument to `AddStorageUpdaterService()` if you want to customize intervals etc.

 Furthermore if you want to react to addresses that has changed, use this: